In today’s video, I’d like to offer four tips for the partners of retroactive jealousy sufferers.

 My girlfriend is wondering how she can support me as I work to overcome retroactive jealousy.
 I have told her it’s my problem and it’s best if I deal with it myself, but of course she still wants to support me but doesn’t know exactly how.

 Over the years, I’ve received many questions to this effect.

 In short, number one, I think it’s absolutely crucial that any retroactive jealousy sufferer owns their problem 100%.

 That means: do not look to your partner to solve this problem for you.

-And I often get absolutely heartbreaking emails from the partners of retroactive jealousy sufferers who want to solve this problem for their partner.
+I often get absolutely heartbreaking emails from the partners of retroactive jealousy sufferers, who want to solve this problem.